Image SEO starts with the file name. Google uses the URL path as well as the file name to understand your images.

 SEO-friendly image URL https://ik.imagekit.io/demo/eiffel-tower.jpg

-In cases when you cannot modify the file names of already stored images, ImageKit helps you create SEO-friendly URLs dynamically.
+When you cannot modify the file names of already stored images, ImageKit helps you create SEO-friendly URLs dynamically.

 For example, let say you have the following image of the Eiffel Tower.